1850 AD to 1899 AD

 1862 - Born Lily Adams Beck (1862?-1931) author.

-August 14, 1862 - Susanne Connolly ( La Sauvagess of Suzanne Pas de Nom) 1788-1862) Pioneer aboriginal married to a fur trader and only woman who's legal marriage claim rose to the supreme court.
+August 14, 1862 - Susanne Connolly ( La Sauvagess of Suzanne Pas de Nom) 1788-1862) pioneer aboriginal married to a fur trader & only woman who's legal marriage claim rose to the supreme court.

 1863 - Born Bertha Carr-Harris (1863-1949) author.

-October 11, 1863 - Born Mary Ellen Smith (1863-1933.) first woman elected to BC Legislature and first woman appointed to a Cabinet position in the British Empire.
+October 11, 1863 - Born Mary Ellen Smith (1863-1933.)
+1st woman elected to BC Legislature and first woman appointed to a Cabinet position in the British Empire.

 1863 - Died Rhoda Ann Page (1826-1863) author.